Write Winning Grant Proposals

 Off-site interactions with consultants are conducted by email, telephone, and virtually, as required, to ensure that the specific needs of each participant are addressed.
 The final draft is critiqued for grantsmanship by a GWSW consultant, after which it is reviewed for scientific and technical errors by members of a pre-submission review committee that is set up by the workshop participant.
 By the time it is submitted, a proposal has gone through three rounds of rigorous internal review, which is what helps to ensure maximal competitiveness of the resultant application.
 New, renewal and resubmitted applications are eligible.

-If you are interested in attending the Phase II Workshop, contact your collegiate associate dean for research no later than Thursday, September 3, 2020.
+If you are interested in attending the Phase II Workshop, contact your collegiate associate dean for research no later than Monday, September 7, 2020 (extended deadline).

 Contact email@example.com with questions.